create gui to access datalogger program

 Provide an interface within engineering view to download, view, upload, and install the program running on the datalogger.
 Note: this may not be possible when using the SPAN software.

-#2 Updated by Derik Barseghian over 8 years ago
+#2 Updated by Derik Barseghian almost 9 years ago

 After discussion with Dan changing to an ER.